Spappz/VTT-Tooler-Suite/FG Monster Tooler/README.md

 - Lair actions and regional effects are assumed to follow standard formatting and will not tolerate any real deviation from the norm.
 - Lair actions and regional effects are always formatted in the old bulleted-list style rather than the new `list-hang-notitle` style.
 Feel free to [raise an issue](https://github.com/Spappz/VTT-Tooler-Suite/issues/new) if this matters for you.
 - Spellcasting actions are messy; see **Settings** above for more information.
+- Bonus actions may appear (with slightly modified text) as normal actions; see above for more information.

 If something goes wrong, either an `xxxERRORxxx : <error message>` string will be put in the appropriate JSON attribute, or the script will crash.
 Good luck!